 Strategies for dealing with unintelligible speech

 You’ve probably noticed that, a lot of the time, even when you can’t understand exactly what your toddler is trying to tell you by listening, you can figure it out from the context.
 Sometimes, though, even context may not be able to end the mystery.
 When this happens, you may be able to figure it out by:

 Children develop speech at their own pace, and that pace varies widely while still falling under a healthy range.
-If you can’t understand any or most of what your 2-year-old says, though, there’s a chance he could benefit from a little extra help with his language development.
+If you can’t understand any or most of what your 2-year-old says, though, there’s a chance they could benefit from a little extra help with their language development.
 The average toddler at this age can say about 50 words, can link together two-word phrases, and can be understood by a parent or caregiver about half the time.
-If you have concerns about your toddler’s language development, it’s worth talking through with his pediatrician, and checking if they think a hearing evaluation, or an Early Intervention evaluation might be helpful.
+If you have concerns about your toddler’s language development, it’s worth talking through with their pediatrician, and checking if they think a hearing evaluation, or an Early Intervention evaluation might be helpful.

 - Bowen, C. (2011).
 Table1: Intelligibility.
 Retrieved June 14 2017. http://www.speech-language-therapy.com/http://www.speech-language-therapy.com/index.php?option=com_content&view=article&id=29:admin&catid=11:admin&Itemid=117.

 - James Coplan, John R. Gleason.
 “Unclear Speech: Recognition and Significance of Unintelligible Speech in Preschool Children.”
 Pediatrics.
 82(3).
 September 1988.
 Retrieved June 14 2017. http://pediatrics.aappublications.org/content/82/3/447?sso=1&sso_redirect_count=1&nfstatus=401&nftoken=00000000-0000-0000-0000-000000000000&nfstatusdescription=ERROR%3a+No+local+token.